specialsinger/Data_Visualization_Shanghai_PM2.5/README.md

 ## Summary

 This chart shows the key air quality index - PM2.5 value (particulate matter less than 2.5 micrometers in diameter) of Shanghai varies with time, from 2012 Jan to 2015 Jun.
 The line shows a clear seasonal pattern, PM2.5 value is highly related with season, summer is better and winter is worse.
 And the reader could drill down and up to view different level of details.
+Pleas refer to 'index.html' for the final design.

 ## Design